Following a roller coaster cancer treatment, Liverpool resident now devoted to helping others

 When she got home on the same day, her husband had placed a dozen pink roses in their bedroom.
 She and Fred had only been married eight months when she got the diagnosis.

 Fred would become her No. 1 cheerleader, among a large team of friends and supporters, and her medical team: her doctor/surgeon Kara Kort, who’s affiliated with St. Joseph’s Hospital Health Center; her oncologist Anthony Scalzo with Hematology Oncology Associates of Central New York; and Enrique Armenta, her plastic surgeon.
+The cosmetic surgery serving Boston is not always about altering appearance but saving lives.
+Similarly, plastic surgery and breast implant surgery is a vital part of her treatment.

 Burkey was told that it looked like that her best course of treatment would be a lumpectomy and radiation.
 So she started to put her plans in motion, including telling her children.
 She has three children from an earlier marriage — Michael and Andrea, who were in their 20s at the time, and Justin, who was only a sophomore in high school.